 Conversely, an ineffective or non-existing culture can bring down the organization and its leadership.
 Known debacles include Enron, Wells Fargo, and Penn State.

 Even organizational cultures that have worked well may develop into a dysfunctional culture after a merger.
 Research shows that two out of three mergers fail because of cultural problems.
 Blending and redefining the cultures, and reconciling the differences between them build a common platform for the future.
 In recent years, the fast pace of mergers and acquisitions has changed the way businesses now meld.
 The focus in mergers has shifted away from blending cultures and has moved toward meeting specific business goals.
 Some experts believe that a strong corporate culture will develop naturally if the right business plan and agenda are in place during a merger.

-This program offers a 3-tiered approach that will help you adopt a company culture that aligns with your business goals.
+Our culture consulting uses a 3-tiered approach that will help you adopt a company culture that aligns with your business goals.
 Each phase forms a robust base to successfully roll out the next and helps us maximize results.